Quick Answer

 Severe Weather: Flooding and Extreme Heat

 For flooding: move to higher floors, avoid walking through even shallow floodwater (it may be electrically charged from downed lines or contaminated), and never drive into flooded streets.
 For extreme heat: hydrate aggressively, close blinds, use wet towels on pulse points, and get to a cooling center if your home becomes dangerously hot.
+If you’re in a humid Gulf Coast climate, extreme heat is an annual near-certainty — don’t treat it as an edge case.

 If you smell gas, leave immediately — don’t flip light switches or use your phone until you’re outside.
 For water main breaks, your tap may run brown or stop entirely.
 This is where your stored water supply proves its worth.